 Examples of invalidation

-Here are some examples of childhood emotional invalidation and why they can hurt one’s feelings even more.
+Here are some signs of emotional invalidation and why they can hurt a person’s feelings.

 - “Other people have had worse.”

 - “At least it’s not <other horrible things>”

 - “It could be worse.”

 - “It’s only a toy.
 No big deal.”

 - “It doesn’t matter.
 Let it go.”

 - “It’s only a small scratch.
 Deal with it.”